standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Yes, yes, it is,” said Herrick.
 “I am an ordinary man.”

-{24}“I didn’t mean that, darling,” said Emily.
+“I didn’t mean that, darling,” said Emily.
 “They say that teachers are born, not made.
 I know that schoolmasters are.
 And it was for a schoolmaster that we wanted Mr. Merry.”